ahmcho/tg-video-sticker-webm-creator/README.md

 `./encode.sh "avi" "00:00:00"`

-If starting point not provided, the default value of `00:00:00` will be used.
+If starting point is not provided, the default value of `00:00:00` will be used.
 After succesfull conversion, you can send newly created `.webm` file to [@Stickers] bot.

  [Telegram Video Stickers]: <https://telegram.org/blog/video-stickers-better-reactions#video-stickers>